Presuming conflict to be a problem.

 It’s interesting because it means the Dramatica model doesn’t really account for a dialectical notion of conflict in thesis/anti-thesis/synthesis but either finds a linear choice between thesis and anti-thesis (problem -> solution) or simply failure of the story goal, with the alternative being answering inequity with intentions.

-Dramatica accounts for the dialectical notion of conflict with its appreciation of the Linear mind’s problem-solving process.
-The theory moves beyond this initial understanding by recognizing the Holistic’s preference for inequity resolution over problem-solving This dynamic of narrative—a Linear or Holistic approach to resolving conflict—determines the structure and order of events in a story.
+Dramatica accounts for the dialectical notion of conflict with its appreciation of the Male mind’s problem-solving process.
+The theory moves beyond this initial understanding by recognizing the Holistic's preference for inequity resolution over problem-solving This dynamic of narrative—a Male or Holistic approach to resolving conflict—determines the structure and order of events in a story.

 The Hegelian Dialectic is a logical approach towards conflict resolution through cause and effect.
-Stories written with this approach in mind always set the Problem-solving Style of the narrative to Linear.
+Stories written with this approach in mind always set the Problem-solving Style of the narrative to Male.

 Logic is literally in the DNA of the Hegelian Dialectic.